swiftlang/swift/docs/proposals/ArrayBridge.rst

 We considered the earlier proposal by Joe that would make ``T[]`` a (hand-rolled) existential wrapper type.
-Among other things, we felt this approach would expose multiple array types too prominently and would tend to “bless” an inappropriately-specific protocol as the generic collection interface (for example, a generic collection should not be indexable with ``Int``).
+Among other things, we felt this approach would expose multiple array types too prominently and would tend to "bless" an inappropriately-specific protocol as the generic collection interface (for example, a generic collection should not be indexable with ``Int``).